 The Draft and Sealed play modes have been brought back as well, and are available both offline and online.
 The one downside is that you can’t just hop into a booster draft with friends on NSO.

 The game has more than 9,000 cards, with multiple game modes.
 Playing through any of the modes either requires or rewards DP, or Duelist Points.
 These are the currency in the game and they’re primarily used to earn more cards through the Card Shop.
 The Card Shop sells various Booster Packs tied to Duelists within the various levels of the campaign.

 Rather than let you build your ideal deck right out of the gate, Legacy of the Duelist requires you to build a library of cards through these Packs.
 That means you have a lot of grinding ahead of you.
-There’s a reason that many gamers have decided that farming DP by repetitively surrendering duels over and over to farm DP is the best approach.
+There’s a reason that many gamers have decided that farming DP by repetitively surrendering duels over and over is the best approach.
 This game has no crafting system for cards, and duplicates are useless, adding insult to injury when opening hundreds of packs for one card.

 I encountered quite a few slowdowns in various duels during my time.
 The AI seemed to hang more than once when trying to figure out how to play.
 I played hundreds of hours of the original game’s PC port and never had this issue.
 The Switch graphics have also been reduced a bit, and the card renders have a noticeable drop in quality to them.

 At $30 USD, there’s a ton of meat on this game’s bones.
 The Draft and Sealed Deck offers some competitive play, and the campaign has a lot to like.
 The farming for DP is the biggest let-down here though.
 It’s a real bummer that Konami has not added a targeted card pull that prioritizes awarding cards you don’t have.